Using DirectQuery for Power BI datasets and Azure Analysis Services (preview)

 For premium capacities, the "XMLA endpoint" should be set to either "Read Only" or "Read/Write".

 If using a classic workspace in combination with this feature, it is not sufficient to set permissions on the dataset itself.
 For classic workspaces, all users accessing reports that leverage this feature must be members of the workspace.
 Consider upgrading classic workspaces to new workspaces to avoid this situation.

 RLS rules will be applied on the source on which they are defined, but will not be applied to any other datasets in the model.
 RLS defined in the report will not be applied to remote sources, and RLS set on remote sources will not be applied to other data sources.

-Display folders, KPIs, date tables, row level security, and translations will not be imported from the source in this preview release.
-You can still create display folders in the local model.
+KPIs, row level security, and translations will not be imported from the source in this preview release.

 You may see some unexpected behavior when using a date hierarchy.
 To resolve this issue, use a date column instead.
 After adding a date hierarchy to a visual, you can switch to a date column by clicking on the down arrow in the field name, and then clicking on the name of that field instead of using Date Hierarchy: